Be sure to sure read our earlier article for incoming freshmen: Getting Started with IT at MIT

 An MIT certificate lets you access secure web services, such as Student Information Systems, without having to type in a username and password.
 You need to install a certificate for each web browser on every device that you use.
 MIT recommends that you use CertAid to install certificates for Chrome, Internet Explorer, and Safari.

 To install a certificate on Firefox, go to the Get an MIT Certificate page and fill in your credentials.

 Certificates must be renewed yearly by July 31.

 Once you’re set up with your Kerberos account, you’ll have online access to a wide range of MIT resources and information.
-Look for upcoming blog posts to help you get acclimated to the IT environment at MIT.
+Look for additional blog posts to help you get acclimated to the IT environment at MIT.
 Be sure to contact IS&T if you have any questions or concerns.